storesafe/cordova-sqlite-storage/README.md

 - This plugin is NOT supported by PhoneGap Developer App or PhoneGap Desktop App.
 - A recent version of the Cordova CLI (such as `6.5.0` / `7.1.0` / `8.0.0`) is recommended.
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 In addition it may be needed to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).
 - This plugin version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
 - Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported by this plugin version since they do not honor the `before_plugin_install` hook.
-The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms); alternative with permissive license terms is available at: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (limited testing, limited updates).
+The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms); deprecated alternative with permissive license terms is available at: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (very limited testing, very limited updates).
 - SQLite `3.22.0` included when building (all platforms), with the following compile-time definitions:
   - `SQLITE_THREADSAFE=1`
   - `SQLITE_DEFAULT_SYNCHRONOUS=3` (EXTRA DURABLE build setting) ref: [litehelpers/Cordova-sqlite-storage#736](https://github.com/litehelpers/Cordova-sqlite-storage/issues/736)